 Mayday!
 This distress code comes from the French word that means help me, M’Aide!

-With an area covering 6,43,801 square kilometres, France is the largest country in the European Union.
+With an area covering 6,43,801 square kilometers, France is the largest country in the European Union.

-Jeans the tough clothing that we wear everywhere, were first tailored in Nimes, France.
-Levi Strauss then copied the idea and started making durable clothes for Californian gold diggers in United States in the 1800’s.
+Jeans the tough clothing that we wear everywhere were first tailored in Nimes, France.
+Levi Strauss then copied the idea and started making durable clothes for Californian gold diggers in the United States in the 1800’s.

 The French Army still uses carrier pigeons and keep them at Mount Valerian.

 Napolean is one of the most famous French ever.
 In contrary to what most people think, he wasn’t short.
 He was of average height.

 Some French towns and villages have really weird names!
 Anus, Breast, and Condom are only some of them (more here).

 There is only one stop sign in France’s capital city, Paris!